heartforheart/PermadB/README.md

 ## 🎧 Overview

 Permanent hearing damage and tinnitus are irreversible.
-Modern audio devices and soundcards can easily output acoustic levels upwards of $105\text{ dBA}$ directly into ears or high-power speakers, yet operating systems offer **zero native protection** against uncompressed audio spikes in games, deafening video ads, or accidental volume slider jumps to 100%.
+Modern audio devices and soundcards can easily output acoustic levels upwards of 105 dBA directly into ears or high-power speakers, yet operating systems offer **zero native protection** against uncompressed audio spikes in games, deafening video ads, or accidental volume slider jumps to 100%.

 **PermadB** solves this by running permanently in your Windows system tray, actively monitoring CoreAudio endpoints at 50Hz to ensure that audio streams passing through the Windows Audio Engine are dynamically constrained to safe digital peak ceilings.